savindi7/identity-apps/docs/FEATURE_FLAGS.md

 # Using Feature Flags

-Feature flags are a powerful way to enable, disable and label features in your application dynamically.
+Feature flags enable conditionally enabling and labelling features in Identity Server console dynamically.
 This approach allows you to deploy new features safely, perform A/B testing, and roll out features incrementally.
 In this guide, we'll walk through how to define and use feature flags in identity-apps React applications.